 Charging Order -- The Exclusive Remedy

 Alaska’s LLC law says that a charging order is the only legal procedure that personal creditors of Alaska LLC members can use to get at a debtor’s LLC ownership interest.
-Thus, unlike some other states, Alaska does not permit an LLC owner’s personal creditors to foreclose on the owner’s LLC ownership interest or get a court to order the LLC dissolved and its assets sold.
+The law specifically states that other remedies, including foreclosure, are not available.
+Thus, Alaska does not permit an LLC owner’s personal creditors to foreclose on the owner’s LLC ownership interest or get a court to order the LLC dissolved and its assets sold.
 This makes Alaska a very friendly state for people who want to form LLCs to protect assets from personal creditors of LLC members.

 A charging order is an order issued by a court directing an LLC’s manager to pay to the debtor-owner’s personal creditor any distributions of income or profits that would otherwise be distributed to the debtor-member.
 Like most states, creditors in Alaska only obtain the owner-debtor’s financial rights with the charging order and cannot participate in the management of the LLC.
 Thus, the creditor cannot order the LLC to make a distribution subject to its charging order.
 Very frequently, creditors who obtain charging orders end up with nothing because they don’t have the right to order distributions.